making your glass stronger & safer

 The glass is carried into the furnace on a set of rollers, which keep it moving continuously in what is known in the industry as a ‘roller wave’.
 The panel is rocked gently backwards and forwards in the heat until it becomes malleable.

 Rollers then carry the glass through the second phase of the toughening process, in which is it cooled by blowing cool air onto its surface.
 This stage is known as a quench.
 The surface of the glass panel cools more quickly than the centre, creating a sealed tension which changes the panel’s overall integrity.
 This newly treated panel now has 4 to 5 times the strength of ordinary annealed glass.
-Thanks to this added strength, the glass can now be used safely in a wide range of applications such as partitions, low-level balustrades, shower enclosures, wall cladding and splashbacks.
+Thanks to this added strength, the glass can now be used safely in a wide range of applications such as partitions, low-level balustrades, bespoke glass shower screens / enclosures, wall cladding and splashbacks.

 The toughening process can create subtle surface distortions which often add to the attractiveness of the glass.
 Once toughened, the glass is much safer, because it will shatter into small, lightweight fragments rather than shards.